 How Is It Diagnosed?

 There’s no specific test to check for Dercum’s.
 Instead, your doctor will ask about your symptoms and do a thorough physical exam.
-He may also do tests to rule out other medical issues that share some of the same symptoms.
+They may also do tests to rule out other medical issues that share some of the same symptoms.
 These include endocrine (hormone) disorders and lipoedema (a buildup of fat in the lower half of the body).

 Since this is a very rare condition, you may need to be diagnosed by a specialist.
 This could be an internist, dermatologist (skin doctor), or an endocrinologist who treats hormone (gland) problems.
 You may also want to see a pain specialist.